Nileinel/ticket-app/README.md

 I also took some time to automate running the backend on Docker as best as I can, using scripts and docker-compose, to make setup seamless.

 ### Challenges
 I struggled syncing the MongoDB database used by the app to Elasticsearch manually.
 My research revealed a selection of plugins (for Elasticsearch) or river implementations that stream data from MongoDB to Elasticsearch.
-Of these, I opted to use [Monstache](https://rwynn.github.io/monstache-site/), a sync daemon that continuously indexes MongoDB into Elasticsearch, as it enables real-time syncing, runs on the same Docker container as the Elasticsearch-Kibana-MongoDB stack, and was easy to configure.
+Because I couldn't get this integration working manually, I opted to use [Monstache](https://rwynn.github.io/monstache-site/), a sync daemon that continuously indexes MongoDB into Elasticsearch, as it enables real-time syncing, runs on the same Docker container as the Elasticsearch-Kibana-MongoDB stack, and was easy to configure.
 This way, I was able to get Elasticsearch synced to MongoDB and also have Kibana showing real-time updates on my data for the indexing and search capabilities.

 ### Known Vulnerabilities and Possible Improvements

 1. Monstache authenticated for Elasticsearch using the elastic user (superuser) for ease: Should create a dedicated user with appropriate permissions for Monstache.
+2. Latency introduced by Monstache daemon: it may take some time for changes on MongoDB to reflect on Elasticsearch + Kibana (especially in larger scale).
+Potential for better / more scalable solutions.
-2. Dockerise frontend for easier deployment.
+3. Dockerise frontend for easier deployment.
-3. Add authentication for MongoDB.
+4. Add authentication for MongoDB.
-4. Serve frontend via SSL certificates for HTTPS.
+5. Serve frontend via SSL certificates for HTTPS.